belle2/basf2/online_book/fundamentals/hep_analyses.rst

 If you are reading this manual, you are probably already at least partially familiar with the general layout of the Belle II experiment.
 However, before moving on, let's very quickly review its structure.
-Belle II has several sub-systems, each one dedicate to a specific task: reconstructing the trajectory of charged track, reconstruct the energy of photons, identify the particle type, identify muons and reconstruct long-living hadrons.
+Belle II has several sub-systems, each one dedicated to a specific task: reconstruct the trajectory of charged track, reconstruct the energy of photons, identify the particle type or to identify muons and reconstruct long-living hadrons.
-Of course some systems can be used for multiple purposes: the ECL is mainly intended as a device to recontruct photons, but is also used to identify electrons and hadrons.
+Of course some systems can be used for multiple purposes: for example, the ECL is mainly intended as a device to recontruct photons, but is also used to identify electrons and hadrons.